Dating Game Sour Cocktail Recipe Based On Serial Killer Rodney James Alcala

 4. Garnish with a few drops of Angostura bitters and serve.

 *Don’t be afraid of the egg white!
 Egg whites in cocktails have less to do with flavor and more to do with giving your cocktail a silky, rich texture that really makes it stand out.

 Order a copy of Mixology and Murder and get ready to sip on your favorite cocktail drink as you feed your true crime obsession.

 – Tyanni Niles

-Pour yourself a drink and discover your latest true crime obsession with this guidebook that pairs 75 deliciously chilling cocktails with the infamous true crime stories that inspired them.
+Pour yourself a drink and discover your latest true crime obsession with this cocktail book that pairs deliciously chilling cocktails with the infamous true crime stories that inspired them.
 From terrifying serial killers to baffling cold cases and secretive cults, murderinos can’t get enough of true crime.
 Now, you can have yet anotherLearn more